vittorioromeo/bcs_thesis/source/30_ecst/10_architecture.md

 The **entity metadata storage** contains `metadata` instances for every entity, which are used to:

-* Keep track of the component types an entity possesses.
+* Keep track of the component types an entity possesses;

 * Map entities to handles and check their validity.